galex/galex.github.io/_drafts/how-to-detect-process-death-issues-with-appium.md

 ```shell
 appium --relaxed-security
 ```
+> ⚠️ `--relaxed-security` option is needed to be able to access adb commands directly.
+>
+> Depending on where your Automation CI runs, this could be problematic 🫤

 Be sure to have the apk of the app we're testing on your connected device.

 ## Appium Demo Project